Otterly Alternatives in 2026

 The right Otterly alternative depends on what gap you are trying to fill.

-You need more engines at a predictable price.
-AIclicks ($79-249/month) covers 6-10+ engines with no per-engine add-ons.
-Peec AI ($100-505/month) adds a task queue that bridges monitoring and action.
+You need engine coverage at a predictable price.
+AIclicks ($59-499/month) covers 3-6 engines with no per-engine add-ons and throws in a draft article engine.
+Peec AI ($95-495/month) leads on sentiment and multilingual depth.
 Both offer daily monitoring vs Otterly's weekly refresh.
+If raw engine count is the goal, a budget monitor like Rankscale reaches 17-plus.

 You need multi-channel execution.
-Only Loudmink and AEO Engine create Reddit content.
-Only Loudmink creates YouTube content.
+Among the platforms here, Loudmink and AEO Engine are the ones that create Reddit content, and Loudmink is the one that creates YouTube content.
 If AI search engines are pulling recommendations from Reddit and YouTube, which they are, monitoring blog visibility alone misses the picture.

 You need enterprise analytics.
-Profound ($2,000+/month) and AthenaHQ ($295/month) offer analytics depth that Otterly's team is not resourced to build.
-AthenaHQ's citation prediction adds a forward-looking layer.
-Profound's Sequoia backing funds the support infrastructure that enterprise buyers expect.
+Profound ($2,000+/month) and AthenaHQ (from $295/month) offer analytics depth that Otterly's team is not resourced to build.
+AthenaHQ's ACE citation prediction (Enterprise tier) adds a forward-looking layer Loudmink does not have.
+Profound's $96M Lightspeed-led round (Sequoia participating, ~$1B valuation) and its Query Fanout analysis fund the support infrastructure enterprise buyers expect.

 You are already on Semrush.
-The AIO add-on ($99/month) consolidates AI monitoring into your existing stack.
-Narrower engine coverage than Otterly, but no second dashboard to manage.
+The AI Visibility Toolkit (from ~$99/month) consolidates AI monitoring into your existing stack across roughly 6 engines, with no second dashboard to manage.

 Frequently Asked Questions